samstevens127/MOLLER-tracking/README.md

 `plotting.cc` is there if you want to check the residuals after correction.

+Note: The program cannot find `config.toml` unless you are in the root directory of the repo
 ## TODO

 - add other scripts (pedcal, sorting)